 The cinematic world of Italian maestro Marco Bellocchio is one that encompasses a multitude of layers.
 His films speak about complex topics, including political movements, Italian history and family relations.
 They do so in a way that combines the artistry of filmmaking with music and dialogue rendering his films iconic works that document the history and generations of his country.
 He communicates the messages of his films in a universal style that translates clearly to international audiences.

-The Museum of Modern Art (MOMA) in New York recently payed homage to the distinguished career of Marco Bellocchio in a retrospective that included 18 of the director's films.
+The Museum of Modern Art (MOMA) in New York recently honored the distinguished career of Bellocchio in a retrospective that included 18 of the director's films.
 The works spanned from the very beginning of his career right up until today, demonstrating his ability to evolve with the changing times, while maintaining his signature elements of rebellion, psychoanalysis, mystery and fascination.
 On the occasion of the retrospective, a press conference was held at the Italian Cultural Institute of New York, where a book dedicated to his career was presented.
-Written by Sergio Toffi, long time friend and colleague of Bellocchio, Morality and Beauty recounts the director's distinguished career through images, sketches, personal testimony and essays.
+Written by Sergio Toffi, long time friend and colleague of Bellocchio, Morality and Beauty recounts the director's career through images, sketches, personal testimony and essays.
 "Morality and Beauty" takes an in depth look at the creativity and drive of this unique artist.

 Since Bellocchio is known for involving his family in the making of his films, several family members accompanied the director to New York City where he presented his book and films during the opening days of the retrospective.
 His son, Pier Giorgio Bellocchio, who has appeared in several of his films though the years, including his latest, Bella addormentata, commented on what it means to make cinema a family affair, explaining, "it means dealing with topics that are family matters.
 It means also involving your own family members in the filmmaking process but it also means developing family relations and this is where it's been the most powerful influence in my life over the years.
 It's been a way to deepen our relationship, to get to know each other, to improve our relationship.
 In making movies together, we have had very important experiences on the set getting to know each other better, fighting with each other, making up with each other, loving each other.
 This is something that still happens today."